nettigo/esp_sds011/README.md

 The SDS011 is a particulate matter sensor by Nova Fitness.

-This library is designed to work with the EspSoftwareSerial library to support the reception and evaluation of the asynchronous measurements emitted by the sensor.
-Working at 9600bps, using a simulated UART poses no difficulty to either of the supported SOCs.
+This library works with the EspSoftwareSerial library on ESP8266 and ESP32, and can also utilize the hardware serial devices on ESP32.
+At 9600bps, using a simulated UART poses no difficulty to either of the supported SOCs.